 - An annual performance plan as well as an annual performance

 - Participate in OPM/PMF Program and agency-sponsored career

 development activities to support and to

-enhance your career and continuing education goals.
+enhance your career goals.

 - Active participation in PMF training opportunities and accept